mtapia-pacheco/pstat131_fp/README.md

 # Predicting Round Outcomes in Tom Clancy's Rainbow Six Siege

-What machine learning model can best predict the outcome of a round in the first-person shooter, Tom Clancy's Rainbow Six Siege.
+What machine learning model can best predict the outcome of a round in the first-person shooter, Tom Clancy's Rainbow Six Siege?

 ## Motivation